wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 In the low-code editor, you can easily design complex processes that Choreo can carry out routinely.
 Once you implement the design, you can schedule them by specifying a time interval at which the designed process should run (e.g., every hour).

 To try it out, let's consider a scenario where a statistician needs to monitor the USA population every two minutes to present an analysis.
-In this tutorial, you will address this requirement by doing the following:
+In this tutorial, you will do the following to address this requirement:

-- Designing and implementing the process to capture the required statistics.
+- Desig and implement the process to capture the required statistics.
-- Setting the time interval at which the scheduled task needs to run.
+- Set the time interval at which the scheduled task needs to run.
-- Observing whether the scheduled task is functioning as expected.
+- Observe whether the scheduled task is functioning as expected.

 ## Step 1: Develop